ShobhaThomas/Getting-and-Cleaning-Data-Project/README.md

 ##Dependencies

--run.analysis- requires reshape2 and data.table which the script will automatically help to install.
+run_analysis.R requires _reshape2_ and _data.table_ which the script will automatically help to install.